What's Love Got to Do with It (1993 film): Production

+Taylor Hackford was originally slated to direct; however, Hackford would later be replaced by Mario Van Peebles, who also wanted to play Ike Turner.
+Van Peebles left the project to direct Posse (1993).
+Touchstone Pictures offered the film to Brian Gibson, who was about to direct The Thing Called Love (1993) for Paramount Pictures.
+Gibson choose to helm the Touchstone project due to a more profitable pay-or-play deal which Paramount failed to match.

-Halle Berry, Robin Givens, Pam Grier, Whitney Houston, Janet Jackson, and Vanessa L. Williams were all considered for the role of Tina Turner.
-Whitney Houston was actually offered the role, but had to decline due to imminent maternity.
-Jenifer Lewis also originally auditioned to play Tina Turner but was cast instead as Tina's mother despite being only a year older than Bassett.
+Halle Berry, Robin Givens, Pam Grier, Whitney Houston, Janet Jackson and Vanessa L. Williams were all considered for the lead role.
+Houston was actually offered the role, but had to decline due to imminent maternity.
+Jenifer Lewis also originally auditioned to play Turner but was cast instead as Turner's mother, despite being only a year older than Bassett.

-Angela Bassett auditioned for the role in October 1992 and was chosen only a month before production began in December.
+Angela Bassett auditioned in October 1992 and was chosen only a month before production began in December.
 During that time, she had to learn not only how to talk like Turner but to dance and move like her.
-She would have been willing to try to do the singing as well, but not in the time we had, she said.
-I did think about it for a second, though.
-Instead, she lip syncs to soundtracks recorded by Tina Turner and Fishburne.
-Bassett worked with Tina Turner, but only a little bit.
+She would have been willing to try to do the singing as well, but "not in the time we had," she said.
+"I did think about it for a second, though."
+Instead, she lipsynced to soundtracks recorded by Turner and Fishburne.
+Bassett worked with Turner, but only "a little bit".
 Turner helped most with the re-creations of her famed dance routines.
-She also re-recorded new versions of all the Ike & Tina Turner songs used in the film.
+She also re-recorded new versions of all the songs used in the film.

-Laurence Fishburne was offered the role of Ike Turner five times and turned it down each time.
+Laurence Fishburne was offered the role of Ike five times and turned it down each time.
 "It was pretty one-sided," said Fishburne, who turned down the project based on the script he first read.
 Ike, Fishburne added, was "obviously the villain of the piece, but there was no explanation as to why he behaved the way he behaved - why she was with him for 16 to 20 years, what made her stay."
-The writers made some changes and though Ike is still shown as a pretty despicable sort, the film offers at least some insight into him - most notably a scene in which Ike recalls watching, at age 6, his father's death from wounds suffered in a fight over a woman.
+The writers made some changes and though Ike is still shown as a pretty despicable sort, the film offers at least some insight into him - most notably, a scene in which Ike recalls watching, at age 6, his father's death from wounds suffered in a fight over a woman.
 The changes helped persuade Fishburne to do the role, but he says that Bassett's casting as Tina "was the deciding factor."